kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/Current Operational Status.md

 Make two of these electrode assemblies because each of the two sides of the leaf gets an electrode applied.

 There a numerous advantages to using a dry method of leaf contact, including better maintaining the long-term function and health of the stomata, thus the leaf as a whole, in my guesstimation.
 Nonetheless, conductive gel for the TENS machine should work as well.
-Search for "Conductive Gel TENS ECG salt-free".
+Search for "Conductive Gel TENS ECG [salt-free]".

 **length of insulated coaxial cable** with some way to connect into the circuit.
 This connects the plant tissue via electrodes into the circuit's Wheatstone bridge signal leg as the load/DUT (Device Under Test).
 The shield of the coax connects to circuit ground, the center conductor connects to the - lead of the LM334 on the signal side of the Wheatstone bridge.